aztrax7/python_projects/README.md

 > Calculates the type and properties of triangles based on user input.
 Focuses on conditionals and mathematical logic.

 ### 3️⃣ equality_checker_&_others
-> A collection of beginner-level Python scripts to check equality, compare values, and more.
-Explores logical operators and basic flow control.
+>A collection of beginner-friendly Python programs that include checking equality between numbers, identifying the greatest, generating multiplication tables, summing natural numbers, classifying even/odd numbers, and basic iteration.
+Perfect for mastering conditional logic, loops, and user input in Python.

 ### 4️⃣ turtle_design_&_others
 > Fun projects using Python's `turtle` graphics module.
 Good for practicing loops, colors, and basic geometry.